clouditor/cloud-property-graph/ppg-testing-library/Identifiability/I5-identifying-shared-data/Python/README.md

-# Test Case Description: ID5 - Identifying Shared Data
+# Test Case Description: L5 Linkability of Shared Data -- Python
-- Threat description: Identifier such as first name, last name, username are sent to a service which then sends it to another party
+- Threat description: A pseudo-identifier is sent to a server where it can be linked to other pseudo-identifiable data (which may be submitted via the same request).
+The server furthermore shares the data with a third party (where it also may be linked to other pseudo-identifiable data).
 - Expected test outcome:
-  1. The identifiable data which is sent to the server is detected at the client side in line 10
+  1. The taint is detected
-  2. The data flow from the server to the party in line 20 is detected
+  2. The flow of the tainted datum to the HTTP endpoint of the server is detected
-  3. The incoming data flow from the server to the party in line 18 is detected
+  3. The flow of the tainted datum from the server to the third party is detected